zak22/FTVisualizer/UI/README.txt

 	a) Choose one of the events that are in UI which are:
 		1) birth 2) Marriage 3)Divorce 4)Death
         b) After choosing one of these options and filling the blanks hit add, so they can be add in the editing box.

+        ** 1) Birth event if the father or the mother is not in the list leave it empty.

+        ** 2) Marriage event if the partner is not in the list then include his birthdate otherwise leave it empty

 2) Hit Draw.